 “I can only imagine how patient you have to be and how difficult your situation is and I mean patient towards peoples “ignorance” of your illness…”

 A real explanation could be that as CBT is actually nothing more than a placebo effect.
 It needs to be positively promoted otherwise it will lose it’s “effectiveness”.
 So all these scientists are maybe doing nothing more than marketing or selling CBT & GET like those shiney people you see in those commercials??
-Both Professor Simon Wessely, a British psychiatrist based at King’s College London and kind of the godfather of the current CBT and GET model for ME, along with Dr. Hans Knoop a Dutch clinical psychologist and friend and collaborator of the PACE trial state that ME patients react worse to the placebo effect of CBT compared to other diseases probably because of their expectations and skepticism.
+Both Professor Simon Wessely, a British psychiatrist based at King’s College London and kind of the godfather of the current CBT and GET model for ME, along with Dr. Hans Knoop a Dutch clinical psychologist and friend/colleague of the PACE-trial authors state that ME patients react worse to the placebo effect of CBT compared to other diseases probably because of their expectations and skepticism.
 Now that’s all great and all, but the effect, even if only measured subjectively are temporary.
 They show no improvement objectively or a cure.
 So all these millions of dollars, pounds and euros and promotion of these treatments are for a small ineffective placebo effect??!!
 Which in the case of ME patients apparently doesn’t really work??
 On top of that, with other medical conditions such as M.S, Lupus or Rheumatoid Arthritis there are no claims of a cure like there is with ME.
 If hospitals would (again) start promoting a cure through CBT with these diseases, wouldn’t those patients be as skeptical and their expectations as low as well??
 According to a source at the UMC St Radboud, the former workplace of Knoop, he doesn’t really believe anymore in the old model for ME and that he does think there is more the matter with this disease physically and that he doesn’t think that it is as easily solved as the PACE-trial authors that him and his colleagues have been suggesting.
 But if word got out the whole media would be on his back.
 The whole system that was so carefully built up would come crashing down.
 And gosh, he just got promoted to professor of evidence-based psychological and behavioral interventions for medical conditions and somatic symptoms at the AMC in Amsterdam.
 I mean holy fudge! after what is known about PACE and FITNET and all his other work he was promoted to professor in “evidence based” How??
 Speechless….There is nothing evidence based about his work besides the fact that there is by now enough evidence his work is full of post-hoc manipulating of data to get better results and conflation as well as confusion.
 That’s not science.
 Right?

 My only motivation is to get better.
 I want things to improve and move forward.
 Anything, I don’t understand.
 What seems counter-intuitive from what I experienced with CBT and GET as a patient and as a dancer, I want it to be explained.
 If you look for example at the Open Medicine Foundation lead by Ron Davis, Professor of Biochemistry & Genetics, and Director of the Stanford Genome Technology Center at Stanford University, the data will be open.
 As a researcher you can start working with it; the more, the merrier.
 Maybe someone will find something.
 There is nothing to hide.
 Yet when you try to do the same with, for example PACE or FITNET you more often than not get a door slammed in your face and it’s then called harassment or “vexatious”.
 Now I can understand that scientists are not especially keen on giving information to a patient, especially not a crazy one like me.
 I get that.
 But again the time that it were only the patients criticizing this type of science is over.
-After PACE trying to hide their data and David Tuller started writing about it, the whole scientific community started raising their eyebrows and asking questions.
+After PACE trying to hide their data and dr. David Tuller started writing about it, the whole scientific community started raising their eyebrows and asking questions.
 What is going on here?
 This was not about ME anymore.
 This was about bad science, about hiding and covering up data.
 Could it be that these patients were right all along??